morganw-code/ImpulseAuction/README.md

 ###### Faker

-Faker is used when seeding the database with data for during development.
+Faker is used for seeding the database with fake data during development.
 It is responsible for creating fake data like listing titles, descriptions, etc.

 ##### Stripe